ranveer5289/sfcc_cli_debugger/README.md

 # Configuration

 Before starting to debug it is important to configure the debugger.
-The debugger configuration is part of `dw.json` and `config.js` file.
+The debugger configuration is part of `dw.json` and `config.js` file under `config` folder.

 `dw.json` is the standard file which is used by various other SFCC tools.
 Add your instance hostname & credentials in it.

 `config.js` is a custom configuration file.
-See `config.js.sample` for possible options.
+See `config/config.js.sample` for possible options.

 Out of the box debugger supports two kinds of workspace setups.